-Nothing says summer more than ripe, juicy tomatoes, and this one celebrates tomato season in style.
+Nothing says summer more than ripe, juicy tomatoes, and this burrata caprese salad celebrates tomato season in style.
 And if you are looking for more ways to use your summer tomatoes, be sure to check out Mozzarella Cucumber Tomato Salad, Turkish Bean Salad, and Caprese Pasta Salad.

 Ingredients

-Caprese burrata salad is a cinch to make and requires just a few key ingredients from the grocery store or farmer’s market.
+Burrata cheese Caprese salad is a cinch to make and requires just a few key ingredients from the grocery store or farmer’s market.
 You will need:

-- Burrata: Fresh burrata cheese is a soft Italian cheese similar in taste and appearance to fresh mozzarella cheese but with a creamy center.
-Look for a ball of burrata in smaller Italian markets, cheese shops, or in the cheese section of your local grocery store.
+- Burrata cheese: You can find a ball of burrata in smaller Italian markets, cheese shops, or the cheese section of your local grocery store.

-- Fresh basil leaves: Finish with whole basil leaves or tear them gently with your hands.
+- Fresh basil leaves: Garnish with whole basil leaves or tear them gently with your hands.

 - Balsamic vinegar